-Please complete and return to(Complaints Co-ordinator) acknowledge receipt and explain what action will be taken.
-If you have a disability requirements you can contact us by telephone and we will arrange for an individual to help you by writing out your complaint. or special Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint.
-What action, if any, have you already taken to try and resolve your complaint.
-(Who did you speak to and what was the response)?
+Please complete and return to ..................(Complaints Co-ordinator) who will acknowledge receipt and explain what action will be taken.
+If you have a disability or special requirements you can contact us by telephone and we will arrange for an independent individual to help you by writing out your complaint.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

+Data

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: